sentry-kubernetes/charts/README.md

 To avoid issues when upgrade this chart, provide `postgresql.postgresqlPassword` for subsequent upgrades.
 This is due to an issue in the PostgreSQL chart where password will be overwritten with randomly generated passwords otherwise.
 See https://github.com/helm/charts/tree/master/stable/postgresql#upgrade for more detail.

+## Persistence

+This chart is capable of mounting the sentry-data PV in the Sentry worker and cron pods.
+This feature is disabled by default, but is needed for some advanced features such as private sourcemaps.

+You may enable mounting of the sentry-data PV across worker and cron pods by changing filestore.filesystem.persistence.persistentWorkers to true.
+If you plan on deploying Sentry containers across multiple nodes, you may need to change your PVC's access mode to ReadWriteMany and check that your PV supports mounting across multiple nodes.

 ## Roadmap

 - [X] Lint in Pull requests